 - The paint/epoxy mixture has a strong smell while it’s being applied.
 You’ll want to make sure you are able to get plenty of ventilation while you work.

 - It can take a good 48-72 hours to fully dry, depending on temperature and humidity.
-You’ll want to be sure you can stay out of your garage until the floor finishes drying to avoid damaging the finish.
+You’ll want to be sure you can stay out of your garage for the full dry time until the floor finishes curing to avoid damaging the finish.

-- Smooth epoxy flooring can be slippery when it gets wet, but that has a simple solution – just apply decorative flakes to the wet epoxy for a more non-slip finish!
+- Like any smooth surface, a smooth epoxy flooring can be slippery when it gets wet, but that has a simple solution – just apply decorative flakes to the wet epoxy for a more non-slip finish!

 Even with these disadvantages (or more like what I’d consider “need to know before you have a whoops moment”), painting my garage floor was totally worth it!